-States Sue Drugmakers Over Alleged Generic Price-Fixing Scheme
+States Sue Drugmakers Over Alleged Generic-Price-Fixing Scheme

 Dusetzina says what this lawsuit alleges is "very disappointing" — a situation in which consumers put up with the high price of branded drugs because of the implicit promise that a generic is coming some day and will eventually bring the price down.

-But that outcome doesn't happen automatically — it relies on healthy competition and market forces to work.
+But that outcome doesn't happen automatically; it relies on healthy competition and market forces to work.
 If there's only one generic version available, that drugmaker can set the price at pretty much the same level as the brand name.

 "The higher the number of competitors, the more we see price reductions from the branded drug price," she says.
 "So the magic number seems to be around four manufacturers."